-Based on the actual distribution of final grades, this criterion might be relaxed, but not stiffened.
-Plusses and minuses will be used for performance near the edge of a range.
-New!
-Please see the Psychology Department's new Guidelines for Teaching and Learning in Psychology at http://psychweb.uoregon.edu/guidelines/ for more on grading and expectations.
+Note: While we give some -s and +s for grades near a border, we give A+s only very rarely.
+We expect to give at most one or two A+s in a term.
+Please see the Psychology Department's Guidelines for Teaching and Learning at http://psychweb.uoregon.edu/guidelines/ for more on grading and expectations.